 Common Admission Test Instruction

-- Read all the instructions carefully which is provided on the Admit Card.
+- Read all the instructions carefully, which are provided on the Admit Card.

-- You need to reach the test center by 7:30 a.m. for the forenoon session or by 1:00 p.m. for the afternoon session
+- You must reach the test centre by 7:30 a.m. for the forenoon session or by 1:00 p.m. for the afternoon session.

-- Candidates who come late for the examination will not be permitted inside the test center.
+- Candidates who come late for the examination will not be permitted inside the test centre.

 - Only original Photo ID proof and Admit Card will be permitted inside the examination hall.

-- Applicants who have to choose for using a scribe must also carry the duly filled Scribe Affidavit (available on the CAT website) along with the Photo ID proof (original plus a copy) of the scribe.
+- Applicants who have to choose to use a scribe must also carry the duly filled Scribe Affidavit (available on the CAT website) along with the Photo ID proof (original plus a copy) of the scribe.

-- Your Admit Card (plus scribe affidavit, if applicable) will be collected by the test invigilator and will not be returned to you.
-These will be retained by the invigilator.
+- If applicable, your Admit Card (plus scribe affidavit) will be collected by the test invigilator and will not be returned to you.
+The invigilator will retain these.

-Candidates wearing shoes or any other closed footwear will have to leave the footwear (including socks) outside the examination hall.
+Candidates wearing shoes or any other closed footwear must leave the footwear (including socks) outside the examination hall.
 You can wear open footwear like chappals, sandals, etc.

-On the day of the test, your digital fingerprint scan will be captured.
-Candidates whose fingerprints cannot be digitally scanned due to reasons like applying Mehndi/henna / any cosmetic colors etc. will not be permitted to take the test.
-It is strongly recommended that you avoid applying Mehndi on your hands (palm side) for at least 5 days prior to the test.
+Your digital fingerprint scan will be captured on the day of the test.
+Candidates whose fingerprints cannot be digitally scanned for reasons like applying Mehndi/henna / any cosmetic colours etc., will not be permitted to take the test.
+You should avoid applying Mehndi on your hands (palm side) for at least 5 days before the test.

 Normalization of CAT Scores

 CAT Exam shall be conducted in two sessions.
 Two different Test Forms shall be administered in two Test Sessions.
-In order to ensure fairness and equity in comparison to performances of the candidates across different test sessions, the scores of the candidates shall be subjected to a process of Normalization.
+To ensure fairness and equity compared to the candidates’ performances across different test sessions, the scores of the candidates shall be subjected to a Normalization process.

 The Normalization process shall adjust for location and scale differences of score distributions across different forms.
 After normalization across different forms, the scores shall be further normalized across different sections.
-The scaled scores obtained by this process shall be converted into percentiles for purposes of shortlisting.
+The scaled scores obtained by this process shall be converted into percentiles for shortlisting purposes.